 The quilting foot is very useful for sewing the different layers of a quilt together.
-This specialized foot may not be a standard accessory and if you don’t have one it may be something you want to purchase especially for quilting.
+This specialized foot may not be a standard accessory that comes with your machine however, it may be something you want to purchase, especially for quilting.

 Quilting Foot vs Walking Foot